IIIF/cookbook-recipes/README.md

 ### Front matter

 The front matter is part of the Jekyll content management system and can be used to configure various aspects of the page and we also use some of these properties to drive separate pages like the [viewer matrix](recipe/matrix.md).
-The front matter is at the start of the `index.md` and an example is below:
+The front matter is at the start of an `index.md` and a full example is given below:

 ```
 ---